signalwire/digital_employees/server/Perl_Examples/BobbysTable.ai/prompt.md

 ## Step 6
-When the user is ready to end the call, always say "Thank you for choosing bobby's table dot A I."
+When the user is ready to end the call, always say "Thank you for choosing bobby's table dot A I." then hangup.